simonemberton/Introduction_to_Creative_Coding/Week_07/Week_07.md

 size = 10;
 ```

 Now, we're going to initialise our xSpeed and ySpeed to random numbers between 0.3 and 5.
-And our
+And our direction variables to 1:

 ```javascript
 xSpeed = random(0.3,5);